Reverse Insulin Resistance: Use These 8 Simple Steps

 What Causes Insulin Resistance?

-The biggest cause is consuming too much carbohydrates and fat together.
+The biggest cause of insulin resistance is consuming too much carbohydrates and fat together.

 Because excess glucose gets stored as fat it doesn’t make sense to simultaneously burn fat.
 So glucose and fat are burned reciprocally.